ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 In Composable `3` would map to `transfer/channel-15/transfers/channel-42` to reach Centauri.
 In Composable `4` would map to `transfer/channel-15/transfers/channel-42/transfer/channel-123` to reach Osmosis.

-This information is enough to rout packet from Polkadot to proper IBC route via `packet forwarding middleware`.
+This information is enough to route packet from Polkadot to proper IBC route via `packet forwarding middleware`.

 Additional metadata about relevant defaults timeouts can be stored too.

-Pallet callbacks into `pallet-xcm-ibc` with original `multi location` account and transferred tokens.

-Pallet if given with original multi location, can provide do XCM message to send tokens to `Alice` on original chain.
+Pallet if given with original multi location, can provide do XCM route to send tokens to `Alice` on original chain.
-So given `parent = 1, pallet = IBC,  index = 15, pallet = NetworksRegistry,  index = Osmosis, account = Alice` , it can create and send XCM message via `pallet-xtokens` to transfer funds back.
+So given `parent = 1, pallet = PalletXcmIbc, index = Osmosis, account = Alice, account = Bob` , it can create and send XCM message to original account and location.

 ### pallet-xcm-ibc

+Pallet provides callbacks for XCM configuration in runtime.

 So pallet receives original multi location and tokens and route.
-It sends tokens via route using `port-forwarding-middleware`.
+It sends tokens via route using `port-forwarding-middleware` using data from `pallet-network-registry`.

+Pallet tracks original multi location to be able to send tokens back via XCM in case of IBC failure.

 #### XCM sends tokens to IBC

+Pallet gets callbacks for IBC ACKs and timeouts.

 In case of success ACK, pallet does nothing.

 In case of failure (timeout or fail ACK) callback from `pallet-ibc` , tokens are unescrowed to account mapped to original multi location.

-Pallet callbacks into `pallet-network-registry` to map multilocation to send relevant message via `pallet-xtokens`.
+Pallet calls into `pallet-network-registry` to map multilocation to send relevant message via `pallet-xtokens`.

+Sends tokens back to Polkadot.
+That route does not fail (there are no well know way to restore funds except vote on funds restoration track).

+Pallet uses `pallet-assets` to check minimal fee to send tokens to `Polkadot`.
+If fees are not enough it does not sends.
+Because fees are so small, we just eat them and ACK IBC packet.

 ### IBC sends tokens to XCM

 Pallet handles `memo` callback from `pallet-ibc`.
 It parses memo.
 If `memo` contains substrate description of multilocation, and account, it forms `pallet-xtokens` and sends token to `Polkadot`.

+In case of fees are ok, but route is wrong, we fail IBC ACK packet.
+So this pallet is middleware which handles memo.

 ## Notes